 Project or issue

-DEQ is proposing changes to the Water Quality program fee structure.
-This rulemaking will increase established permit fees, and propose new or revised fees for municipal stormwater phase one and underground injection control major modifications, and the offstream small-scale mining permit.
+DEQ is proposing changes to its water quality permit fee structure.
+This rulemaking will increase established permit fees, as well as establish new or revised permit fees for municipal stormwater phase 1 and underground injection control major modifications, and the off-stream small-scale mining permit.

 Purpose of your communication

-Build support and involve stakeholders.
+Build support, inform persons affected by the permits, and involve all interested parties.

 Key messages

-DEQ is proposing an increase of existing water quality permit fees and proposing new or revised fees for offstream small-scale mining and major modifications of municipal stormwater phase one and underground injection control permits.
+DEQ proposes an increase of existing water quality permit fees and new or revised fees for off-stream small-scale mining and major modifications of municipal stormwater phase 1 and underground injection control permits.

-DEQ is proposing the fees to account for increased program costs and recover costs associated with implementing the permit program.
+DEQ is proposing the fee increases to account for elevated program costs and to recover costs associated with effectively implementing the permit program.

 The proposed fees will affect most, but not all, existing and future water quality permit holders.
 (A few exceptions exist – 700-PM, 2401, 2402.)